irmacfw/book-recommendation-system/README.md

 ## 🎯 Project Overview

-This project aims to build a **Book Recommendation System** using real data from **Goodreads** and **Google Books API**.
+This project aims to build a **Book Recommendation System** using real data from **Goodreads**, **Google Books API**, and **Kaggle’s Goodbooks-10 dataset.** .
-It combines skills in **web scraping, data cleaning, enrichment, and clustering** — simulating a real-world end-to-end data science pipeline.
+It combines skills in **web scraping, data cleaning, enrichment, and clustering** — simulating a real-world end-to-end data analytics and machine learning workflow.

-The system ultimately recommends books based on **content similarity** (e.g. rating, genre, author, and publication year).
+The goal was to discover natural groupings among books based on ratings, genres, and prices, and make them interactive through a Streamlit app.

 ---